dam2452/AUTOMATE_FFMPEG/README.md

 ## License

-The Video Processing Tool is open-source software licensed under the MIT License.
+The AUTOMATE_FFMPEG is open-source software licensed under the MIT License.